Please follow & like us :)

 ALMOND PASTE

-I want to talk a little about almond paste because this is one of the main ingredients in traditional pignoli cookies.
-It is sweet, and nutty, and gives the cookies their chewy centers.
+I want to talk a little about almond paste because it is one of the main ingredients in this homemade pignoli cookie recipe.
+It is sweet and nutty, with an intense almond flavor, and it gives the cookies their chewy centers.

-There are usually are two types of almond paste, one comes in a tube and the other is in a brick form.
+There are usually two types of almond paste: one that comes in a tube and the other that comes in a brick form.
 I highly recommend that you purchase the brick form for this recipe.
 It will be denser and have less moisture than the kind in a tube.
-This is a sticky cookie dough and if you use the type in the tube your dough may be too creamy to form into cookies.
+This is a sticky cookie dough, and if you use the type in the tube, your dough may be too creamy to form into cookies.

 ALMOND PASTE VS. MARZIPAN

-Almond paste on the other hand is softer, grittier and has more moisture.
-It can be creamed into cakes, cookies and other recipes where marzipan can’t.
+Almond paste, on the other hand, is softer, grittier, and more moisture-rich.
+It can be creamed into cakes, cookies, and other recipes where marzipan can’t.

 PIGNOLI OR PINE NUTS